A relativistic compact stellar model of anisotropic quark matter mixed with dark energy: Discussion and conclusions

-Under the proposed model we have presented a data set for the physical parameters of some strange stars in TABLE 1.
+Under the proposed model we have presented a data set for the physical parameters of some strange star candidates in TABLE I.

-Let us highlight the major results of the proposed model here: (i) under certain critical condition the quark matter is converting into the dark energy; (ii) with the presence of dark energy inside the strange stars, they behave like dark energy stars; (iii) the high temperature distribution $(>$Fermi melting point of quark $)$ inside the stars confirms the presence of quark matter in the form of quark-gluon plasma; (iv) all the physical and structural features of the proposed ultra-dense strange star model match well with the dark energy stars as suggested by Chapline~\cite{Chapline2004}; and (v) some of the physical tests, viz. the energy conditions, TOV equations and sound speed constraint are found to be satisfied in the presented model and thus the model has stable configuration in all respect.
-According to Herrera~\cite{Herrera1992} and Andr{\'e}asson~\cite{Andreasson2009} to form physically acceptable matter distribution the quark matter also have to maintain the condition $0 \leq{v_{sqr}}^2 \leq 1$, where $v_{sqr}$ represents the radial sound speed of the quark matter.
-This leads to the result that the acceptable value of $\alpha$ lies in the range $0\leq\alpha\leq\frac{1}{2}$.
+Let us highlight the major results of the proposed model: (i) the quark matter is converting into dark energy under a certain critical condition; (ii) with the presence of dark energy inside a strange star, the latter behaves like a dark energy star; (iii) the high temperature distribution ($>$Fermi melting point for quarks) inside the star confirms the presence of quark matter in the form of quark-gluon plasma; (iv) all the physical and structural features of the proposed ultra-dense strange star model match well with a dark energy star as suggested by Chapline~\cite{Chapline2004}; and (v) some of the physical tests, such as the energy conditions, the TOV equations and the sound speed constraint are found to be satisfied in the presented model, and thus the model has a stable configuration in all respects.
+According to Herrera~\cite{Herrera1992} and Andr{\'e}asson~\cite{Andreasson2009} in order to form a physically acceptable matter distribution, the quark matter also has to respect the condition $0 \leq{v_\text{sqr}}^2 \leq 1$, where $v_{sqr}$ represents the radial sound speed of the quark matter.
+This leads to the result that the acceptable value of $\alpha$ lies in the range $0 \leq \alpha \leq 0.11$.